-What is the difference between translation and interpreting?
-Isn’t it the same thing?While translation involves written communication with an emphasis on research and great detail, interpreting generally consists of verbally translating a message from one language into another, to another person or group of people, in real time.
-From coast-to-coast, in a variety of settings, and in multiple languages, FLS excels at interpreting foreign languages and American Sign Language (ASL) for its clients worldwide.
+What’s the difference between translation and interpreting?
+Aren’t they the same thing?While translation involves written communication with an emphasis on research and great detail, interpreting involves verbally converting a message from one language into another in real time.
+FLS excels at providing interpreting services in more than 80 languages including American Sign Language (ASL).

-From the beginning, Interpreting has been part of FLS’s core business.
-From entertaining or receiving foreign customers in a meeting room or board room setting, to offsite meetings, conferences, and courtrooms, FLS provides face-to-face interpreting services for our clients.
-Accustomed to extensive travel, FLS is proficient at pairing up the right contract interpreter with the appropriate venue and subject matter expert.
+Since the beginning, interpreting has been part of FLS’s core business.
+From receiving foreign customers in a board room setting, to offsite meetings, conferences, medical clinics, and courtrooms, FLS expertly provides face-to-face interpreting services for our clients.
+FLS is proficient at pairing up the right interpreter with the appropriate venue and subject matter.

 We offer both consecutive and simultaneous interpreting depending on the circumstance:

-Consecutive Interpreting is the process of verbally translating and delivering a message every couple of sentences, thereby being the only speaker delivering the translation.
+Consecutive Interpreting is the process of converting a message from one language to another with a pause after every few sentences.
 There is no crossover speaking.
-Consecutive Interpreting is used primarily for small meetings, during hands-on instruction, in a courtroom setting or in training in a manufacturing environment.
-FLS interpreters are always native speakers of the target language, and are experienced Subject Matter Experts.
+Consecutive interpreting is used primarily for small meetings, during hands-on instruction, in a courtroom setting, or during training in a manufacturing environment.
+FLS interpreters are always native speakers of the target language and are experienced subject matter experts.

-Simultaneous Interpreting is the process of orally translating one language into another, without interruption and within a few seconds after the originator delivers the message.
-The simultaneous interpreter must be a trained linguist with an ability to think and translate the message instantly and accurately.
-Simultaneous Interpreting is a more formal method of oral communication, often used when conducting conferences or holding large meetings with multilingual attendees or customers.
+Simultaneous Interpreting is the process of converting one language into another without interruption and within a few seconds of when the originator delivers the message.
+Simultaneous interpreting is a more formal method, often used when conducting conferences or holding large meetings with multilingual attendees.
 It may also be requested for day-long training sessions or in courtroom settings.
-FLS uses only experienced conference-level and court-certified interpreters for this type of assignment.
+FLS uses only experienced conference-level and court-certified interpreters for these types of assignment.

-Our skilled interpreters have extensive experience in many fields, but have worked primarily in the following industries:
+Our skilled interpreters have extensive experience in many fields, but have worked primarily in the following areas:

 3609 Memorial Parkway SW